-Schools - The delegated budget relating to schools is expected to balance as any under/over spend is carried forward by schools.
+- 2.10 The forecast for Learning and Skills is a breakeven position. - 2.11 Schools The delegated budget relating to schools is expected to balance as any under/over spend is carried forward by schools.
 As at 1st April 2020 schools reserve balances stood at £839k.
 However this year it is possible that total school deficit balances may exceed total school positive balances and the school's balances may fall into an overall deficit position.
-This will be closely monitored and reported on further as the year progresses.
+This will be closely monitored and reported on further.

 Additional expenditure has been incurred in schools in respect of COVID-19, however, most of this expenditure to date will be grant funded.
-Hubs have been set up in schools over the past months to provide childcare for key workers during the lockdown period.
+During the year Hubs have been set up in schools to provide childcare for key workers during lockdown periods.
 Funding for this provision has been received from WG through the Hardship grant.
 Where possible, grant funding has been claimed from WG to cover additional expenditure incurred by Schools since their reopening in September.

-2.10 Strategy, Culture, Community Learning & Resources - An adverse variance of £250k is projected at year end after a transfer of £125k from reserves.
+2.12 Strategy, Culture, Community Learning & Resources - An adverse variance of £229k is projected at year end after a net transfer to reserves of £117k.

-School Transport is currently projecting an overspend of £392k.
+School Transport is currently projecting an overspend of £385k.
 Local Education Authorities have a statutory duty to provide free school transport for pupils of statutory school age who reside beyond walking distance to the nearest appropriate school, in addition to a statutory duty to provide transport for pupils with additional learning needs who require access to specialist provision.
 The Council also provides discretionary support towards pupils in further education above the age of 16.
 The Learning and Skills Directorate is responsible for meeting the cost of any adverse variance against this budget even though the service is procured through the Environment and Housing Directorate.
-The following overspends are currently projected: Primary £17k, Secondary £122k, Further Education £40k and Additional Learning Needs (ALN) £213k.
+The following overspends are currently projected: Primary £25k, Secondary £114k, Further Education £37k and Additional Learning Needs (ALN) £209k.

 Contract prices rose following the tendering of all school transport services in September 2019.
 From September 2020, additional mainstream routes have been required due to safety concerns and no transport provided in certain areas which has resulted in an increase in costs.
 Additional services are running as pupils are unable to attend their catchment school.
 There has been another significant increase in cost following the decision of one of the operators to hand back all the services that they were carrying out and there has been a need to set up additional ALN routes for September 2020.
 Transport costs to Ysgol Y Deri have increased while others have remained consistent with transport to some schools ceasing, such as St Illtyds Primary and Ysgol Bryn Derw and new transport requirements to schools such as Riverbank and Cowbridge Comprehensive.
 Some pupils with ALN have extremely complex needs and can require, at short notice, a change of transport, either because they have issues with other pupils, they have a change in their behaviour or a minor issue on transport means they can no longer travel on a certain route.
-There have only been an additional six pupils added to Ysgol Y Deri services since September 2019 but the addresses of the pupils are as far reaching as Llantwit and Ogmore, which in itself increases costs.
+There have only been an additional six pupils added to Ysgol Y Deri services since September 2019, but the addresses of the pupils are as far reaching as Llantwit and Ogmore, which in itself increases costs.

-When schools were closed during the period April to June, the Council continued to pay school transport providers 75% of their contract to ensure that the service would be available when schools reopened, however, WG has offset this saving by reducing the funding they have provided for lost income.
+When schools were closed during lockdown periods, the Council continued to pay school transport providers 75% of their contract to ensure that the service would be available when schools reopened, however, WG has offset this saving by reducing the funding they have provided for lost income.